 WHO IS THIS COURSE FOR?

-Students, graduates, prospective managers, managers, small business owners and anyone else within an organisation involved in making business decisions.
+Managers, prospective managers, and anyone else within an organisation involved in making business decisions.

-To give learners a thorough, practical understanding of the basics concerning the structure and use of the key financial statements.
-This will empower them to analyse – and potentially improve – the financial performance of their own business
+To give learners a thorough, practical understanding of the basics concerning the structure and use of the key financial statements and financial analysis ratios.
+This will empower them to analyse – and potentially improve – the financial performance of their own business.

 - Explain how companies analyse their cost structures.

 A fully integrated and interactive digital learning course.
 Delivered online through the publisher’s Academy LMS or via your own corporate LMS.

 1. INTRODUCTION TO FINANCIAL STATEMENTS